MrFrey75/UniverseBuilder/docs/SECURITY.md

 ## Reporting a Vulnerability

-WorldBuilder takes security seriously.
+UniverseBuilder takes security seriously.
 If you discover a security vulnerability, please report it responsibly to protect all users.

 ### Do Not